 Courses numbered 100 to 299 = lower-division; 300 to 499 = upper-division; 500 to 799 = undergraduate/graduate.

-General education introductory course.
+General education social and behavioral sciences introductory course.
 Orientation to the nature and scope of ethnic studies.
 Emphasizes the unique nature of the experience of ethnic groups in this country.
 Also studies communication and its relationship to behavior in the United States.
 Course includes diversity content.

-General education introductory course.
+General education social and behavioral sciences introductory course.
 Examines the effects of different cultures on language and methods of communicating.
 Also studies communication and its relationship to behavior.
 Course includes diversity content.

 Studies the life and philosophy of the Rev. Dr. Martin Luther King, Jr. Emphasizes Dr. King's motivation, obstacles he faced, and the impact of his life on the civil rights movement and race relations in the United States.
 Course includes diversity content.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as HIST 332.
-An introduction to the ethnic experience from the 1500s to the 1920s.
+Introduces the ethnic experience from the 1500s to the 1920s.
 Themes include the context of emigration, immigration laws, nativism and exclusion, adaptation and acculturation, community development and political empowerment.
 Course includes diversity content.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Examines the fictional and factual images of black American families from slavery to the present.
 Focuses on the adaptive abilities of poor, working class and middle class black families.
 Course includes diversity content.
 Prerequisites: ETHS 100, 210, or instructor's consent.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Examines contemporary issues facing the Native American, focusing on the Osage tribe.
 Course includes diversity content.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as HIST 333.
-An in-depth study of the ethnic experience in the 20th century.
-Major historical topics include identity formations, inter-generational conflict, class differentiation and social mobility, the politics of ethnicity, resistance and civil rights movements, the racialization of immigration laws, and transnationalism.
+In-depth study of the ethnic experience in the 20th century.
+Major historical topics include identity formations, intergenerational conflict, class differentiation and social mobility, the politics of ethnicity, resistance and civil rights movements, the racialization of immigration laws, and transnationalism.
 Course includes diversity content.

 Focuses on the nature and scope of ethnic studies.
 Emphasizes the unique nature of the experiences of specific American ethnic groups.
 Course includes diversity content.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Discusses the pluralistic nature of U.S. society.
 Equips students with skills to live and work within a diverse society, with particular attention on the global community.
 Course includes diversity content.

 Examines the status of blacks in American society.
 Emphasizes the status of blacks in the current and historical social, economic and political framework of this country.
 Course includes diversity content.